Below are helpful tips for presenting at the AGIC Education & Training Symposium.

 - Register for the conference.
 All speakers must be registered and are responsible for paying conference registration.

-- Presentations are not sales pitches or advertisements.* It's fine to show how you used a particular product for a project, but your presentation should not come across as a sales pitch or advertisement for a particular product or company. *There is one exception for this: the Exhibitor Lightning Round
+- Presentations are not sales pitches or advertisements.* It's fine to show how you used a particular product for a project, but your presentation should not come across as a sales pitch or advertisement for a particular product or company. *There are two exceptions for this: the Exhibitor Lightning Round and Platinum or Gold Sponsor presentation during lunch

 - Upload your presentation by noon on September 17, 2018.
 To ensure we have all presentations ready to go, we are asking all presenters to upload a copy of their presentation.
 If you want to make changes to your presentation after it is uploaded, simply bring the final, updated version with you to the conference on a thumb-drive.
 Then arrive in your presentation room at least 10 minutes prior to the start of the full session (i.e. if you are 2nd or 3rd presenter, you MUST arrive 10 minutes prior to the first presentation in your session).
 See "At the conference" below.